App & Browser Testing Made Easy

 Jenkins is one of the most popular CI/CD automation servers in existence due to the following features:

-• Easy Installation: It is self-contained and offers complete installation packages for various operating systems such as Windows, Mac OS X, and Unix-based systems.
+• Easy Installation: It is self-contained and offers complete installation packages for various operating systems such as Windows, Mac OS X, and Unix-based.
 To install Jenkins, all one needs is JRE installed in the system.

 • Easy Configuration: Configuring Jenkins is easy as it can be set up through its web interface.
-The web interface is very user-friendly, and configuration becomes easier with the built-in help offered by Jenkins.
+The web interface is very user-friendly, and configuration becomes more accessible with the built-in help offered by Jenkins.

 • Distribution: Jenkins allows its users to distribute the workload across various machines located at different locations.
 With builds, tests, and deployments placed across multiple platforms, the process becomes faster as the system offers more productivity by working in parallel on different systems.
 This saves time and reduces the time frame of release cycles.

-• Extensible: Due to strong plugin support, Jenkins can be used to deliver over a fleet of functionalities.
+• Extensible: Due to strong plugin support, Jenkins can deliver over a fleet of functionalities.
 One can use Jenkin for projects as simple as those requiring a CI server to complex projects involving CD.

-• Plugins: Jenkins offers comprehensive support for a wide range of plugins, where the user has the flexibility to choose a plugin that fits their business requirements.
+• Plugins: Jenkins offers comprehensive support for a wide range of plugins, allowing the user to choose a plugin that fits their business requirements.
 The massive number of plugins (1700+) are updated continuously and offer every possible CI/CD functionality.

 Advantages of Jenkins